Here’s the essential network of over 100 programs, partnerships and agencies which together address Winnipeg’s most critical social issues.

 Acts as a bridge between government and the community – identifying and promoting awareness of social issues, human service needs and community resources; developing policies and program options; improving the delivery of social services; and supporting neighbourhood initiatives.

 South Winnipeg Family Information Centre ●

 Provides parenting and anger management programs, babysitting courses, support groups and workshops on family-related issues.
-As well, the Centre’s Clothing Closet program provides women who have experienced abuse or are in job training with good quality clothing.
+The Centre’s Clothes Closet program provides work-appropriate clothing, free of charge, to women who have either left an abusive situation or are in a job training program.

 Spence Neighbourhood Association ●

 Address: Head office: 615 Ellice Ave., Wpg., MB R3G 0A4